Top 10 Badminton Rules

-In order to win a badminton match, the scoring system must be established.
-Singles and doubles matches consist of a best of 3 games.
-In a match, the side to reach 21 points first wins.
+To win a badminton match, a scoring system must be established.
+Singles and doubles matches consist of a best of three games format.
+In a game, the side that reaches 21 points first wins.
 Every time a side serves, a point is awarded.
-The point is scored to whichever side wins the rally.
+The point is given to whichever side wins the rally.
 A side can win the rally if the shuttle hits the ground on the opponent’s side of the court and remains within the lines.
-A point can also be scored if the shuttle isn't in play.
-This is a result of the shuttle touching the surface of the court on their own side or if the opposing player commits a fault.
+A point can also be scored if the shuttle goes out of play.
+This is a result of the shuttle touching the surface of the court on a player’s own side, or if the opposing player commits a fault.

-If a score reaches 20-20, two points must be awarded in order to win the game.
+If the score reaches 20-20, one side must win by two points for the game to end.
 If a score reaches 29-29, the first side to reach 30 points wins the game.
 The winning side gets to serve first for the next match.

 The shuttle/shuttlecock/birdie is used when playing badminton and is unique to this sport only.
 The shuttles are made of feathers or synthetic materials.
 A cone shape made out of those materials is secured on top of a rubber/cork base.
 The base is rounded at the bottom and 25-28mm in diameter.